 We have utilized the slope in our front yard replacing the lawn to grow more flowers and attractive vegetables like squash and eggplants, as that area gets the most of the sun during the day.

-Our friend called it “the Jurassic Park” as everything grew so well there!
+Our friend called it “the Jurassic Park”.
+Look at those huge squash plant there!
+Because the soil was generously amended with lots of compost, everything grew so well there!

 Do you need to amend the soil?